Planning a trip on the Coast to Coast

 Robin Hood's Bay no longer has a railway station, however there's hourly buses to Whitby or Scarborough operated by Arriva North East.
 Whitby is nearer although there are more trains from Scarborough and the bus journey is not much longer.
-Scarborough trains go via York which also has excellent rail links.
+Scarborough trains go via York, which also has excellent rail links.

 Alternatively if you have a car, the Coast to Coast Packhorse runs daily minibuses from Kirkby Stephen and they have car parking facilities at there.
 Some B&Bs may also allow you leave your car there for a fee.

-Although Wainwright wrote it to allow people to navigate off it, if you do, you'll probably want to plot your route out on a map as well.
+Although Wainwright wrote his pictorial guide in such a way that you can navigate using it, you'll probably want to plot your route out on a map as well.
 We tended to use Wainwright in the evenings to see what we'd done, and it does make a great memento of the trip.

 Most people prefer to use a more modern guide book for day to day navigating and the popularity of the route means that there are many.

-Based on previous experience we used Aurum Press's The Coast to Coast Walk (Recreational Path Guide) by Martin Wainwright (who is no relation).
-Aurum use Ordnance Survey maps throughout and show a good area around the route.
+Based on previous experience we recommend Aurum Press's The Coast to Coast Walk (Recreational Path Guide) by Martin Wainwright (who is no relation).

-And if you'd prefer to take Ordnance Survey maps with you (and it will be quite a stack), you will need the following:
+Finally, if you'd prefer to take a stack of Ordnance Survey maps with you (and it will be quite a stack), you will need the following:

-As such you will need a guide book with good quality maps in it (such as the Aurum book detailed above), or you will need a set of maps.
+As such you will need a guide book with good quality maps in it (such as the Aurum guide book detailed above), or you will need maps.
 You'll also need to know how to use a compass.

-So the most important thing is to have a good map and compass, and know how to use them.
+Make sure you have a good map and compass, and know how to use them.
 So if you, or one of your party doesn't know how to use a map and compass together, I'd learn.
 Better still, make sure everyone in the party knows.
 You will need those skills.

 Knowing how to use a map and compass together will really help you and will (hopefully!) stop you getting lost.
 And if you do get lost, you'll stand a chance of finding your way again.

 Hopefully now you're now raring at the bit ready to go so there's little to do other than offer you some sage advice.
 Take some good, comfortable, well broken in boots and some good breathable waterproofs - it's often wet in the Lake District especially.